YanaSn0/Python/README.md

 ## download.py

-## Download combined Video and audio with custom name and thumbnail.
+## Download full with custom.
 Using no name saves as video title.
+Also gets thumbnail.

 python download.py YanaSn0w1 full --debug --output-dir ./output